 Painting a room requires a lot more thought than just choosing a color and applying.
-Make sure to properly prep your walls so that the job looks neat and is long lasting, and most importantly, will not need to be redone.
+Make sure to properly prep your walls so that the job looks neat and is long-lasting, and most importantly, will not need to be redone.

-It can be exciting to repaint a room because a fresh paint job can entirely change how the space appears.
+It can be exciting to repaint a room because a fresh paint job can entirely change how space appears.
 Before you get too hasty in diving into your project, however, make sure you prep the walls properly.
 Without proper prepping, the finished paint job will appear unclean and unprofessional, and the paint will begin to chip at a much faster rate.
 Preparing your walls should not be too difficult, depending on the state of the room before the paint job, but it needs to be done right.

 Though it may seem tempting to ignore flaws in the wall and cover them up with a coat of paint, this will not fix the problem.
 Painting over damages is hardly worth your effort because the end result will still look like a room that needs some fixing up.
 Make sure that if the room you are going to paint has any damages, they are first fixed to the point where the wall feels smooth when you run your hand over it.
 This can entail a variety of repair, depending on what the issues are, but often this will involve at least some spackling and then sanding down of the affected area.

 Before walls can be painted, they need to be well cleaned.
-Though they probably already appear to be relatively clean, small particles of dust build up quickly, and often are not noticeable to the naked eyes.
-Wipe down the walls thoroughly until they are as dust free as you can get them.
+Though they probably already appear to be relatively clean, small particles of dust build-up quickly and often are not noticeable to the naked eyes.
+Wipe down the walls thoroughly until they are as dust-free as you can get them.
 Then, do not begin painting until they are completely dry, or the paint will not adhere properly to the wall.
 This can take some time, so some patience is required.

 Another part of your walls that you must prepare are the little details that will not be painted.
 All trim bordering the walls should be taped up using painter’s tape to avoid accidental splotches (which will almost certainly occur if they are not protected).
 This also goes for electrical sockets, light switches, shelving units, and anything else on the walls that you do not intend to paint.